 - A “respondent” is a member of the faculty who made the decision or took the action on behalf of the College that precipitated the grievance.

-- College Faculty Appeals and Grievance Committee (CFAGC) is a standing committee of the faculty, the charge of which is to investigate a grievance and recommend to the Dean of Faculty (or President, as dictated by the nature of the filing) a recommended resolution.
+- College Faculty Appeals and Grievance Committee (CFAGC) is a standing committee of the faculty, the charge of which is to investigate a grievance and recommend to the Chief Academic Officer (or President, as dictated by the nature of the filing) a recommended resolution.

 - A “unit representative” is an individual, not belonging to the teaching faculty, who is designated to speak for a department or organizational unit of the College charged with causing or being instrumental to furtherance of a situation/set of circumstances being grieved.

 The policy affects any full- or part-time member of the College teaching faculty.